 Ice cream recipe without Ice cream maker

-- 1 can of condensed milk about 392 grams
+- 1 can condensed milk or milkmaid (about 392 grams)

 - 600 ml cream with at least 25% fat (whipping cream, heavy cream, amul cream with 25%)

 - 1 ½ cups cream (or 360 ml from 2 amul fresh cream packs or whipping cream or heavy cream)

 - 2 tsps corn flour or corn starch or custard powder